Maintenance

 of stringed instruments

-• During wintertime, leave the instrument in the unopened case for a few moments coming in from the cold weather.
-Then open the case, and let it acclimatize to the room temperature.
+• At outdoor temperatures between -5 and -30 degrees, leave the instrument for 10 min. in unopened box when you come indoors.
 Then open the case and allow it to acclimatize for a few minutes before playing the instrument.

 • When you are not playing the instrument, always leave it in the case.
 This prevents accidents and evens out temperature and humidity changes.